What to do when you get a ticket

-The next 5 minutes matter more than you think.
-Follow these steps and you'll have everything you need to fight your fine.
+The next 5 minutes are critical.
+Follow these steps and you'll have everything you need to beat your fine.

 Immediate actions — within 5 minutes